RedwoodJS 4

 00:27:12 - Nick Taylor

 Cool.
 This is loading up right now.
 It's just setting up a few things here.
-I don't know if you want to speak to some of the things that are getting set up here, but obviously Typescript.
-I guess the git preference is just doing the repo.
+I don't know if you want to speak to some of the things that are getting set up here, but obviously TypeScript.
+I guess the Git preference is just doing the repo.
 But I saw it generating types before.
 Is that related to cells or something?
-Or what is those types that it was generating before?
+Or what are those types that it was generating before?

 00:27:35 - Dom Saadi

-So it's related to Redwood's like directory structure a little bit.
-So we have like.
-We didn't want to have a bunch of like indocindex.js files everywhere because, like, you don't know where you are.
-So we always name everything, like homepage or whatever it is.
-Like, and there is no. In the directory itself, there is no like homepage index file.
-But Redwood kind of has this Babel magic to it where you will always export the file, the components the directory is named after.
-So it's just understood.
-But TypeScript does not just understand that.
-So we have to tell it.
-There's something going on here.
-I don't know if it's as well used, but they're called mirror types mostly.
+So it's related to Redwood's directory structure a little bit.
+We didn't want to have a bunch of index.js files everywhere, because you don't know where you are.
+So we always name everything, like HomePage or whatever it is, and there is no homepage index file in the directory itself.
+But Redwood kind of has this Babel magic to it where you will always export the file the component's directory is named after, so it's just understood.
+But TypeScript does not just understand that, so we have to kind of tell it there's something going on here.
+I don't know if it's as well used, but they're called mirror types.
 It's literally for a file system.
 I don't know why else you would use it.
-So it's probably one of those things you'd never write yourself.
-But in our case, we have to.
-Usually we come up with these ideas and then we don't know if the ecosystem will let us do them or not, but we usually figure them out one way or another.
+So it's probably one of those things you'd never write yourself, but in our case, we have to.
+We usually come up with these ideas, and then we don't know if the ecosystem will let us do them or not, but we usually figure them out one way or another.

 00:28:46 - Nick Taylor